SV Angel

 Seed Round in 2013

-Layer, Inc. is a communications platform company based in San Francisco, California, founded in 2011.
-It specializes in enabling developers to integrate rich messaging, voice, and video capabilities into their applications.
-The company offers a range of products including Atlas, a customizable user interface kit designed for messaging functionalities, and software development kits (SDKs) for both iOS and Android platforms.
-Additionally, Layer provides a Client API for web-based applications to incorporate chat and communication services, as well as a Platform API that allows developers to automate, extend, and integrate their applications with other services.
-Through these offerings, Layer facilitates enhanced interactions between businesses and their customers.
+Layer, Inc. is a technology company based in San Francisco, California, specializing in the development of an open communications layer platform for the Internet.
+Founded in 2011, Layer enables developers to integrate rich messaging, voice, and video capabilities into their applications.
+The company's offerings include Atlas, a customizable UI kit designed for enhancing messaging features, as well as software development kits (SDKs) for both iOS and Android platforms.
+Additionally, Layer provides a Client API that allows browser-based applications to incorporate chat and communication services, along with a Platform API that facilitates the automation, extension, and integration of these services with other applications.
+Through its innovative tools, Layer aims to enhance customer interaction for businesses by improving communication between companies and their clients.

 Tapstack